-RGR A character giving the character to be appended to the smoothed response to create the RGR name, but only when smoothing. scale is identity.
+suffices.deriv A character giving the characters to be appended to the names of the derivato create the RGR name, but only when smoothing. scale is identity.
 When smoothing.scale is identity: (i) if RGR is not NULL deriv must include 1 so that the first derivative is available for calculating the RGR; (ii) if RGR is NULL, the RGR is not calculated from the AGR.
-When smoothing.scale is logarithmic, the RGR is the backtransformed first derivative and so, to obtain it, merely include 1 in deriv and any suffix for it in suffices.deriv.
+When smoothing.scale is logarithmic, the RGR is the backtransformed first derivative and so, to obtain it, merely include 1 in deriv and any suffix for it in suffices. deriv.

-AGR A character giving the character to be appended to the smoothed response to create the AGR name, but only when smoothing.scale is logarithmic.
+RGR A character giving the character to be appended to the smoothed response to create the AGR name, but only when smoothing.scale is logarithmic.
 When smoothing.scale is logarithmic: (i) if AGR is not NULL, deriv must include 1 so that the first derivative is available for calculating the AGR; (ii) If AGR is NULL, the AGR is not calculated from the RGR.
-When smoothing.scale is identity, the AGR is the first derivative and so, to obtain it, merely include sep A character giving the separator to use when the levels of INDICES are combined.
-This is needed to avoid using a character that occurs in a factor to delimit levels when the levels of INDICES are combined to identify subsets.
+When smoothing.scale is identity, the AGR is the first derivative and so, to obtain it, merely include

+AGR A character giving the character to be appended to the smoothed response delimit levels when the levels of INDICES are combined to identify subsets.